splx-ai/agentic-radar/README.md

 It allows users to create a security report for agentic systems, including:
 1. **Workflow Visualization** - a graph of the agentic system's workflow✅
 2. **Tool Identification** - a list of all external and custom tools utilized by the system✅
+3. **MCP Server Detection** - a list of all MCP servers used by system's agents✅
-3. **Vulnerability Mapping** - a table connecting identified tools to known vulnerabilities, providing a security overview✅
+4. **Vulnerability Mapping** - a table connecting identified tools to known vulnerabilities, providing a security overview✅

 The comprehensive HTML report summarizes all findings and allows for easy reviewing and sharing.